docker/docs/datacenter/dtr/2.2/guides/admin/configure/deploy-caches/chaining.md

 Too many levels of chaining might slow down pulls, so you should try different configurations and benchmark them, to find out the right configuration.

-In this example we'll show how to configure two caches.
+This example shows how to configure two caches.
 A dedicated cache for the Asia region that pulls images directly from DTR, and a cache for China, that pulls images from the Asia cache.